BestJavaCN/obsidian-banyan/README.md

 ## How to Use

 ### Note Panel - Browse Card Notes
+- You can setup a directory for the pulguin.
+The plugin only manages notes in this directory.
+- The structure of notes and subdirectories in this directory is not important.
+- Migrated notes to this directory will be managed by this plugin.
 - Click the icon in the left sidebar, or use `Ctrl/Cmd + P` command to open the note panel

 ### Add New Notes